JetBrains/Grammar-Kit/README.md

 Quoted implicit tokens (aka text-matched tokens) are slow because they are matched by text and not by an IElementType constant returned by a lexer.
 Text-matched tokens can span more than one real token returned by lexer.

-Rules, tokens and text-matched tokens have different colors in editor.
+Rules, tokens and text-matched tokens have different colors.

 ### Attributes for error recovery and reporting:
-* _pin_ (value: a number or a pattern) tunes the parser to handle incomplete matches.
+* _pin_ (value: a number or pattern) tunes the parser to handle incomplete matches.
 A sequence matches if its prefix up to a pinned item matches.
 On successfully reaching the pinned item the parser tries to match the rest items whether they match or not.
-Pin value indicates the desired item by either a number *{pin=2}* or a pattern  *{pin="rule_B"}*.
+Pin value indicates the desired item by either a number *{pin=2}* or pattern  *{pin="rule_B"}*.
-By default the pin is applied to the top sequence expression.
+By default, the pin is applied to the top sequence expression.
 Sub-expressions can be included using a target pattern:
 *{pin(".\*")=1}* applies to all sub-sequences.

 * _recoverWhile_ (value: predicate rule) matches any number of tokens after the rule